 I am somewhat obsessed with the HBO television series Westworld, in which Dolores Abernathy is one of the central characters.
 She is an artificially created mechanical being, also known as a ‘host’ designed to mimic a human.
 The manufacturing process for the hosts as depicted in the show appears to use an advanced version of 3D printing technology.
 Project Dolores is my attempt to create a 3D printed humanoid robot using standard hobby servos and electronics.
-All the plastic parts were designed in Fusion 360 and printed in PLA using my CR-10S printer.
+All the plastic parts were designed in Fusion 360 and printed in white PLA using my CR-10S printer.

 My robot’s main processor is an Arduino Mini Mega 2560.
 This is a module identical to the normal Mega 2560, but in a smaller form factor.
 There’s a BY8301 sound module mounted on the perfboard under the Arduino for on-board recordings, and an MH-M38 Bluetooth audio receiver to stream audio from a phone or from an Alexa smart-home device, or whatever.
 There’s also a HC-05BT Bluetooth transceiver that connects to the remote.
 There is a provisional connection for a ESP-01 WiFi receiver, but this has not been implemented as of this writing.
 Three DC-DC converters are used to power the 23 servos used (5 in each arm, 8 in the head, and 5 in the legs).
 Originally, I was planning to have at least 5 servos in each leg, but it turned out that they were not strong or fast enough to make this work as the development proceeded.
 So the latest version has Dolores in a standing position that allows some forward and backward movement and rotation in-place action.